leonitousconforti/the-wireguard-effect/docs/the-wireguard-effect.api.md

 import * as Schema from '@effect/schema/Schema';
 import * as Scope from 'effect/Scope';

+// Warning: (ae-internal-missing-underscore) The name "Address" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal
+export const Address: Schema.Schema<string, string, never>;

+// Warning: (ae-internal-missing-underscore) The name "AddressFrom" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal
+export type AddressFrom = Schema.Schema.From<typeof Address>;

+// Warning: (ae-internal-missing-underscore) The name "AddressTo" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal
+export type AddressTo = Schema.Schema.To<typeof Address>;

 // Warning: (ae-forgotten-export) The symbol "CidrBlock" needs to be exported by the entry point index.d.ts
 // Warning: (ae-internal-missing-underscore) The name "CidrBlockFrom" should be prefixed with an underscore because the declaration is marked as @internal
 //